 4) Change Your Lifestyle According to Your Retirement Funds

-Be Simplistic - You could try taking lesser vacations, or cut expenses for your hobbies.
-The secret to retiring early successfully is to be contented with things.
+Be Simplistic - You could try taking lesser vacations or cut expenses for your hobbies.
+The secret to retiring early successfully is to be content with things.
 It doesn't mean you have to be thrift all the time then there would be no point in retiring.
 It's just that you have to be wise in spending.
-Do you really wanted to go on a luxurious vacation?
+Do you really want to go on a luxurious vacation?
 Then be patient.
 Wait for discounts and promos to come.
 It will save you a lot of money.